By Himanshu Sharma on Sep 10, 2014 6:30:43 AM

 Apart from usual elements tested like platforms, cross-browser compatibility, language settings, translation capabilities, etc."

 I asked how was he able to minutely define such details which are often missed out in Globalization testing.
 He replied -

-“One gets to know about various nuances of Globalization testing or for that matter other testing, when one works for a particular case and the level he drills into.
-In our case, we had a chance to perform globalization testing for a web-based product involved in online transaction using 25 different currencies.
-Also, product testing was done to ensure that mobile users in 70 countries are able to recharge their currency and perform money transfer without any problem across countries."
+“One gets to know about various nuances of Globalization testing or for that matter another testing when one works for a particular case and the level he drills into.
+In our case, we had a chance to perform globalization testing for a web-based product involved in an online transaction using 25 different currencies.
+Also, product testing was done to ensure that mobile users in 70 countries can recharge their currency and perform money transfer without any problem across countries."